fridamariejoergensen/CSS_project/content/text-analysis.md

   </table>
   </div>

-We can see some overall differences between the communities.
+We can also see some overall differences between the communities.

 <p style="color:#7F0909;"> For example, Gryffindor’s top 10 words also include “ron”, “hermione”, “dumbledore”, and “weasley”.
 All characters associated with the Gryffindor house.
 Ron and Hermione are both Gryffindor students and friends of Harry, while Albus Dumbledore is the headmaster of Hogwarts and a former Gryffindor student aswell.
  The Weasley family is closely associated with the Gryffindor house, as it is said that the Weasleys are always assigned to the house by the sorting hat.</p>